 A few $ saving tips…

 - Identify your spending habits.
 If you do not follow a budget on a regular basis, try taking a close look at where your money goes each month.
 It could be a real eye-opening experience.
 You may be surprised to find you have some expenses you may not need or even use.
 There may even be some ongoing chargers you are unaware of that are draining your finances on a regular basis.
 For example, you might be paying for a cable television channel you never watch, subscribing to a magazine you never read, or purchasing food items that expire before you get around to eating them.

-Take advantage of age discounts.
+- Take advantage of age discounts.
 There are countless discounts available once you reach your “seasoned” years.
-Being eligible for senior discounts is one of the perks of getting older... so why not take advantage of it?
-Many establishments - including restaurants, hotels, museums, movie ticket counters and concession stands, department stores, grocery stores, auto repair shops, health/beauty spas, etc. - offer discounts to older patrons.
-Some senior discounts are not advertised to the public so make sure to inquire about them.
+Becoming eligible for senior discounts is one of the perks of getting older.
+So why not take advantage of it?
+Many businesses and establishments offer discounts to older patrons, including restaurants, hotels, museums, movie ticket counters and concession stands, department stores, grocery stores, auto repair shops, health/beauty spas, etc. – Some senior discounts are not advertised to the public so make sure to inquire about them.
 It never hurts to ask.

-Buy generic.
-Most stores - whether grocery, drug, or retail - offer their own store brands.
-Very often, these brands are manufactured by the very same companies that make equivalent brand-name products.
+- Buy generic.
 In many cases, consumers who purchase brand-name products end up paying more for items of equal or perhaps less quality than people who buy generic items.
+Most stores… whether grocery, drug, or retail… offer their own store brands.
+Very often, these brands are manufactured by the very same companies that produce the equivalent brand-name products.
 When it comes to prescription medications, identical generic versions are available for most branded drugs.
-Speak with your doctor about generic medications.
+Talk with your doctor about generic medications.
 Another way your doctor can help you save on your medications is by giving you samples of your prescriptions.
 Drug manufacturers often leave a large quantity of samples with doctors’ offices.
 Ask about samples the next time you visit your doctor.